Australian Education

 Student Visa (Subclass 500)

-Type: StudyThe main visa for international students studying in Australia.
-It allows you to stay in Australia for the duration of your course, work up to 48 hours per fortnight during term time, and full-time during holidays.
+Type: StudyRequired for international students studying in Australia for programs longer than 6 months.
+Allows you to stay in Australia for the duration of your course, work up to 48 hours per fortnight during term time, and full-time during holidays.
+This is a crucial step in the admission process in Australian universities for Pakistani students.

 Cost Of Living in Australia

 Australia has a relatively high cost of living compared to many countries, with Sydney and Melbourne being the most expensive cities.
-However, higher minimum wages help offset these costs.
+However, higher minimum wages help offset these costs, making it a viable option for Pakistani students looking to study abroad.

 Monthly Living Expenses in Australia